Amplitude determination for $M M \to M M$, $M = \pi, K$ and cross-sections for $\gamma \gamma \to \pi^+ \pi^-, \pi^0

+A decade after the first ChPT comparison with data \cite{BiCo88}, Oller and Oset recalculated the scattering cross-sections in ChPT, including the $f_2$ and $a_2$ mesons, and compared these with the then available data \cite{JAOgg}.
+In our comparison with the precision data available, we follow their approach.

-This article is arranged as follows: Section II addresses the calculation of the $T$-matrices for the photon-photon interactions.
-In Subsections IIA, IIB and II C, we build up the Born contributions, the contributions containing meson-meson scattering through CHPT and the resonant and axial contributions that cannot be described by CHPT, respectively.
-These are collated in Subsection IID.
-In Section III, we compare our calculated amplitudes and cross-sections with the extracted fits of \cite{DaiPenn14} and experimental results.
-We summarize and conclude in Section IV.
+This article is arranged as follows.
+Section~\ref{sec2} addresses the calculation of the $T$-matrices for the photon--photon interactions.
+In Secs.~\ref{sec2a}, \ref{sec2b}, and \ref{sec2c}, we build up the Born contributions, the contributions containing meson--meson scattering through ChPT, and the resonant and axial contributions that cannot be described by ChPT, respectively.
+These are collated in Sec.~\ref{sec2d}.
+In Sec.~\ref{sec3}, we compare our calculated amplitudes and cross-sections with the extracted fits of \cite{DaiPenn14} and experimental results.
+We summarize and conclude in Sec.~\ref{sec4}.

-\section{Production amplitudes for the processes $\gamma\gamma\to \pi^+\pi^-$, $\pi^0\pi^0$ and $K^+K^-$}
+\section{Production amplitudes for the processes $\gamma \gamma \to \pi^+ \pi^-$, $\pi^0 \pi^0$, $\pi^0 \eta$, and $K^+ K^-$}